phaistos-networks/TANK/tank_encoding.md

 bundle
 {
 	flags:u8		       The bundle flags.
 Currently, 7 out of 8 bits are used.
-See below (7) 	: unused bit	(maybe when set means that each msg or bundle has a crc32 encoded in its header) (6) 	: SPARSE bundle bit - see later
+See below (7) 	: unused bit	(future:when set, means another flag:u8 is defined in the bunde header, for encryption/CRC etc) (6) 	: SPARSE bundle bit - see later
 				       (2, 6] 	: those 4 bits encode the total messages in message set, iff total number of messages in the message <= 15.
 If not, see below
 				       (0, 2] 	: compression codec.
 0 for no compression, 1 for Snappy compression.
 Other codecs may be supported in the future